Integrated Design-Build Delivers in 2021

 A M King’s fully integrated Design-Build expertise permits the owner the ease of contracting with one firm that has responsibility for the entire project.

-A M King has designed and constructed a 262,000-sf ripening and cold storage distribution center for Mission Produce almost entirely during the pandemic.
+A M King has designed a 262,000-sf ripening and cold storage distribution center for Mission Produce almost entirely during the pandemic.
 The new mega-facility will be in the Laredo, Texas Pinnacle Industry Center on 32.6 acres adjacent to the Rio Grande River and the Mexican Border.
 It will be the company’s largest warehouse to date, eclipsing the company’s headquarters facility in Oxnard, CA by nearly 50,000 sf.
-The project will be complete in May.
+The project, currently under construction, will be complete in May.

 02 / Seamless Process